melofton/reproducibility-demo/README.md

 10. Go to your fork on GitHub.com and select "Contribute".
 Open a PR.
 In the discussion of the PR, describe the key fixes that you to addressed.

-# Reproductiblity using Rocker
+# Reproductiblity using Docker + GitHub

 In the above example, you start from the rstudio rocker and then install packages on top of it.
-To be more explicit about the users environment, you can provide your own docker container
+To be more explicit about the users environment, you can provide your own docker container.
+You would do this if you have a particular Rocker version that you want to start with or you are worried about packages changing.

 1. Update the Dockerfile to match your repo